tier4/caret_doc/docs/design/software_architecture/agnocast.md

 ## Version Compatibility

-The current implementation supports Agnocast version 2.1.3 and later.
-For applications using earlier versions of Agnocast, please use the [rc/v0.6.2-rclcpp-t4-main-caret-add-agnocast](https://github.com/tier4/caret/tree/rc/v0.6.2-rclcpp-t4-main-caret-add-agnocast) branch of CARET.
+CARET supports only Agnocast version 2.1.3 and later.